Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor vs. Florida Predictions & Picks: Spread, Total - November 24

-Friday's game features the Florida Gators (4-1) and the Baylor Bears (5-0) facing off at Barclays Center in what should be a competitive matchup, with a projected 79-77 victory for Florida according to our computer prediction.
-Game time is at 5:30 PM ET on November 24.
+Friday's contest at Barclays Center has the Florida Gators (4-1) going head to head against the Baylor Bears (5-0) at 5:30 PM ET (on November 24).
+Our computer prediction projects a narrow 79-78 victory for Florida, so it should be a tight matchup.

-Based on our computer prediction, Florida is projected to cover the spread (3.5) against Baylor.
-The two teams are expected to go under the 157.5 over/under.
+According to our computer prediction, Florida is projected to cover the point spread (3.5) versus Baylor.
+The two teams are projected to go under the 157.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!